eZii-jester-data/isomorfeus-framework/ruby/isomorfeus-transport-store-redis/README.md

-# hyper-transport-store-redis
+# isomorfeus-transport-store-redis
-A subscription store for hyper-transport
+A subscription store for isomorfeus-transport

 ## Installation